nih-cfde/announcements/README.md

     New Releases
     Welcome/Farewell
     ```
-2. Keep this issue open one week.
+2. Keep this issue open 2 weeks.
 3. After 2 weeks, close the issue and repeat steps 1-3.
 4. Proceed to the next steps for creating a pull request and sending
     and email.